wangqinNick/tp/docs/DeveloperGuide.md

 ### Value proposition

+A common problem amongst freshmen is the inability to organise all the incoming information.
+NUS places a focus on taking responsibility for your own learning, so it might be a tough transition from tertiary education.
+A lot of students miss lessons, assignments, and even exams, just because they're struggling to adapt to the new environment.

-* This app helps students to manage their school-related information in a compact, stripped-down interface that does not bombard them with too much information.
+RaVi helps students to manage their school-related information in a compact, stripped-down interface that does not bombard them with too much information.
-*
+When you receive your modules and lessons, simply enter them into RaVi as they arrive.
+RaVi will keep track of all of it for you.
+You can create tasks, give them deadlines, and tag them to certain modules.
+You can see all of your tasks and deadlines at a glance.
+You can even write and save your notes in RaVi, uncluttering your work environment even further.

+RaVi is even integrated with NUSMods, bringing its comprehensive library of information to your fingertips.
+All of the above features are wrapped in a compact, no-frills command-line interface.
+No confusing menus and dropdowns to distract you; only simple commands to give you what you want.

 ## User Stories